-In 2021, our primary Israeli subsidiary elected for the first time to apply the Preferred Technological Enterprise regime to its activities.
+In 2021, our primary Israeli subsidiary elected for the first time to apply the Special Preferred Technological Enterprise regime to its activities.
 Accordingly, our primary Israeli subsidiary will be eligible for the benefits of the Preferred Technological Enterprise regime to the extent of its Preferred Technological Income for the tax (calendar) year 2021 and for any subsequent tax year in which it meets the conditions stipulated in the Encouragement Law.
-Provided that the consolidated annual turnover of the group continues to be in excess of the NIS 10 billion threshold (as has been the case in recent years), we expect that our primary Israeli subsidiary will qualify as a Special Preferred Technological Enterprise also in calendar tax year 2022 and in future years and, as a result, its Preferred Technological Income will be taxed at a rate of 6% and dividends distributed out of earnings generated under the Special Preferred Technological Enterprise regime will be subject to withholding tax at a rate of 4%.
-However, there can be no assurance that this beneficial tax treatment will apply in any future year (for example, as a result of a change in law or if any of the conditions stipulated in the Encouragement Law are not met in a particular year).
+Provided that the consolidated annual turnover of the group continues to be in excess of the NIS 10 billion threshold (as has been the case in recent years), we expect that our primary Israeli subsidiary will qualify as a Special Preferred Technological Enterprise also in tax year 2024 and in future years and, as a result, its Preferred Technological Income will be taxed at a rate of 6%.
+However, there can be no assurance that this beneficial tax treatment will apply in any future year (for example, as a result of a change in law, including pursuant to the adoption by Israel of the Pillar 2 rules under the OECD's BEPS project.
+The Israeli Ministry of Finance has recently announced its intent to implement the Pillar 2 rules for taxable periods beginning on or after January 1, 2026) or if any of the conditions stipulated in the Encouragement Law are not met in a particular year.
+Any taxable income generated by our primary Israeli subsidiary, other than income qualified under the Preferred Technological Enterprise regime, will be taxed at the regular corporate tax rate of 23%.